knewplay/book-programming-essential/computer-fundamentals/software-and-hardware.md

   <figcaption>An example of a path, highlighted in red.</figcaption>
 </figure>

-The computer's file system works in the exact same way.
-Computers always have a folder called the root folder which is like the locker in the school example: a folder (or box) that contains all other folders.
-The root folder is denoted by a forward slash (/) on Linux and macOS, while Windows uses the drive (HDD or SSD) letter followed by a colon (e.g., "C:").
+This is exactly how a computer's file system operates.
+Every computer has a starting folder known as the root folder.
+It's analogous to the locker in our example, a primary container for all other folders.
+For Linux and macOS, the root folder is marked by a forward slash (/), whereas Windows denotes it by a drive (hard drive or solid-state drive) letter, say "C:".

-> Task: Try to find the root folder on your computer!
-See what it holds.
-Don't be afraid to google your questions!
+> Task: Take a moment to find the root folder on your computer.
+Explore its contents.
+And if you're unsure, it's okay to search online!

 Within the root folder, you will have subfolders.
-To these subfolders, the root folder is called the "parent folder", or "parent directory".
+To these subfolders, the root folder is called the "parent folder" or "parent directory".

 ## Working Directory

 Let's go back to the school analogy.
-Say you have the following file path to get to the Physics Quiz 1.
+Say you have the following file path to get to Physics Quiz 1.

 ```
 Locker > Physics > Quizzes > Quiz 1.